GIScience/ohsome-api/docs/endpoints.rst

    :query time: required; format same as described in time_
    :query properties: specifies what properties should be included for each feature representing an OSM element: ‘tags’ and/or 'metadata’; multiple values can be delimited by commas; default: empty
+   :query unclipped: boolean operator to apply a clipping to the geometries of the returned featues (‘true’), or not (‘false’); default: ‘false’
    :query <other>: see above_ (except **format**)

 .. note:: The extraction endpoints always return a .geojson file.